bkerley/bryceblog/_drafts/animal-crossing-new-horizons.md

 out of my way I have to take when I go to the store to get a full move ring on my watch.
 The latter, the game gives you a few indicators.

+# Beat the Game and Watch the Credits

 In New Horizons, both your house and island are rated.
 Once your island is fully-inhabited with ten animal neighbors, and sufficiently clean and decorated to merit three (of five) stars, the musician K.K.
 Slider